40,000 Velocity Frequent Flyer might seem like a small step, but there are still plenty of rewards you can use your points balance on.

 You’ll get a lie-flat (albeit narrow) seat along with Singapore Airlines’ famed customer service.
 Read more about the different types of seats on Singapore Airlines.

-2. Jet from Darwin in Singapore Airlines Business Class
+Jet from Darwin in Singapore Airlines Business Class

-3. Transfer your Velocity Points to KrisFlyer
+Transfer your Velocity Points to KrisFlyer

 Some Singapore Airlines and Star Alliance partner redemptions cannot be booked through programs like Velocity.
 That’s because Singapore Airlines reserves some seats for its own KrisFlyer members.

-However, you were previously able to convert 40,000 Velocity Points into just under 26,000 KrisFlyer miles.
-What can that get you?
+So, what can that get you?
 Well, it would be enough to fly Singapore Airlines’ Airbus A350 Business Class from Singapore to somewhere in Southeast Asia like Jakarta or Kuala Lumpur.

-Some partner programs cannot access Singapore Airlines’ best Business and First Class seats
+Some partner programs cannot access Singapore Airlines’ best Business and First Class seats.

 Summing up

+If you’ve got 40,000 Velocity Points handy, there are many different ways to get the most out of your balance.
 We suggest you aim to use points for Business Class travel between the coasts of Australia, as well as internationally.
 However, there can also be some good uses for Economy Class travel within Australia and Hawaii.

-Best ways to use up to 40,000 Velocity Points was last modified: August 8th, 2022 by Brandon Loo
+Best ways to use up to 40,000 Velocity Points was last modified: September 27th, 2024 by Brandon Loo